why we've grouped some questions around Salvation?

 What Christian’s believe and how they have come to understand what the Bible teaches isn’t always shaped purely by Scripture.
 The Ancient Greek influence of Gnosticism has had a profound and enduring effect on Christian thought. [more]

-God’s irresistible grace, also referred to as the ‘effectual call’ in the Westminster Confession of Faith.
-It is probably better known as “irresistible grace” as it represents the “I” in “TULIP” – a broader collection of [more]
+God’s irresistible grace, also referred to as the ‘effectual call’ in the Westminster Confession of Faith, is probably better known as “irresistible grace”.
+It represents the “I” in “TULIP” – a broader collection of doctrines ascribed [more]

 Jesus’ mission is something that can be confused with His actions.
 What Jesus came to this world to do (Jesus’ mission) and what he did (Jesus’ activities) are not necessarily the same thing.
 For example, one of the things [more]